 Four heifers died from a mixed mob of 45 yearlings grazing a sparse, mature oats crop on sandy soil near Pilliga, NSW.
 A necropsy of the fourth heifer to die revealed a substance of similar appearance to lead in the rumen and lead toxicity was confirmed via laboratory analysis of kidney tissue.
 Following confirmation of lead toxicity, the remaining yearlings were subject to regulatory restrictions on account of potential lead residues.

 Forty five Hereford and Hereford cross yearling heifers and steers were grazing an oats crop intermittently during winter and spring of 2011.
 The paddock also contained areas of native pasture.

 Two heifers were found dead by a neighbour in October 2011.
 The neighbour was checking the cattle occasionally as the owner was on holidays.
-Although the deaths were reported to the local District Veterinarian, an investigation was not undertaken due to the autolysed nature of the carcases.
+Although the deaths were reported to the local District Veterinarian, an investigation was not undertaken due to the autolysed nature of the carcasses.
 It was thought that facial eczema may have been involved due to grazing oats and prevailing damp environmental conditions.
 The District Veterinarian advised temporary removal of the cattle from the paddock.
 The yearlings were removed, but returned to the paddock when the owner returned a week later.

 A third heifer was found dead on November 6th, but was not reported by the owner.

 A fourth heifer was found dead at lunchtime on November 10th.
 The owner had observed the heifer in the 36 hours prior to death and she had appeared healthy.

 The yearlings were not vaccinated with 5 in 1 clostridial.
 The owner reported that they were chewing on 'anything they can find' - wood, bagsetc.
 A commercial lick was on offer, but the yearlings were not consuming it readily.